Authentic Lessons for 21st Century Learning

 Extend

-Continue to slide 15.
-Show students the video interview with Oklahoma State AFL-CIO President, Jimmy Curry.
-(The full URL for the video is listed in the Resources below and linked on slide 15).
+Continue to slide 19.
+Show students the ICAP - Impacts of Industrialization on Workers with Oklahoma State AFL-CIO president Jimmy Curry.
 AFL–CIO stands for the American Federation of Labor and Congress of Industrial Organizations.
 In the video, Mr. Curry explains the influence of labor organizations, how labor organizations have worked throughout history, and how they continue protecting workers.
-As students watch the interview, ask them to take notes in the right-hand "Resolutions" column of their chart about how labor organizations addressed have addressed the issues recorded on left side.
+As students watch the interview, ask them to take notes in the right-hand column of their chart titled "Resolutions" about how labor organizations have addressed the issues recorded on the left side.

-After the video, display slide 16.
-Ask for volunteers to share their notes on how how labor organizations helped to fight each issue.
-Sample responses can be seen on slide 17.
+After the video, display slide 20.
+Ask for volunteers to share their notes on how labor organizations helped to fight each issue.
+Sample responses can be seen on slide 21.

 Evaluate